Kurento/kurento/README.md

 Copyright © 2013 Kurento.
 Licensed under [LGPL License].

-ktool-rom-processor
+kurento-module-creator
 ===================
 Processor for the Remote Object Model of the Kurento media server

-The ktool-rom-processor project contains a processor that will generate code for RPC between the Kurento Media Server and remote libraries.
+The kurento-module-creator project contains a processor that will generate code for RPC between the Kurento Media Server and remote libraries.